brageon/biwa/plot/chat.md

 22 Colleagues like me but I am indifferent to them.
 23 People think I'm introvert because of "projection" as I already know they have nothing valuable
 ```
-How to be lucky in life: Rune(Month+Hour) → Tritype+Executive(summary, synopsis, logline, outline) → Fitness-Tritype=Rank.